MariaDB/mariadb-docker/README.md

 The development of the container image here aims to provide complete backwards compatibility for existing users.
 If there is a case where the container previously started and behaved in a certain way, after your change, it should, under the same circumstances, behave in the same way.

-Please update the tests to verify the behavor of your bug fix or feature request in the [.test](https://github.com/MariaDB/mariadb-docker/tree/master/.test) directory by extending [run.sh](https://github.com/MariaDB/mariadb-docker/blob/master/.test/run.sh) and including supporting files.
+Please update the tests to verify the behaviour of your bug fix or feature request in the [.test](https://github.com/MariaDB/mariadb-docker/tree/master/.test) directory by extending [run.sh](https://github.com/MariaDB/mariadb-docker/blob/master/.test/run.sh) and including supporting files.
 Tests here run on [GitHub Actions](https://github.com/MariaDB/mariadb-docker/actions) and also in [Buildbot](https://buildbot.mariadb.org/) (Soon) so please avoid adding uncommon dependencies to running a test if possible.
 If additional dependencies are needed, please check for their existence and skip the test if this isn't available.

 Changes to the Dockerfile should be done at the top level [Docker.template](https://github.com/MariaDB/mariadb-docker/blob/master/Dockerfile.template) and entrypoint changes in [entrypoint.sh](https://github.com/MariaDB/mariadb-docker/blob/master/docker-entrypoint.sh).
 Run [update.sh](https://github.com/MariaDB/mariadb-docker/blob/master/update.sh) to propagate these changes to the major version (10.X) folders underneath.